ExplainedRE/website/content/posts/flare-on7 - RE Crowd/index.md

 ```

-Since the shellcode is encoded using the Metasploit's [alpha_mixed](https://www.offensive-security.com/metasploit-unleashed/alphanumeric-shellcode/) encoding we can't easily analyze the shellcode.
+Since the shellcode is encoded using Metasploit's [alpha_mixed](https://www.offensive-security.com/metasploit-unleashed/alphanumeric-shellcode/) encoding we can't easily analyze the shellcode.
 It will be a good idea to decode it using a decoder for this encoding.
 Such a project is available here: [https://github.com/axfla/Metasploit-AlphanumUnicodeMixed-decoder/blob/master/dcode.py](https://github.com/axfla/Metasploit-AlphanumUnicodeMixed-decoder/blob/master/dcode.py).

 We inserted our shellcode to the original script and modified it a little bit to print only the decoded shellcode.
 Then, we wrote the results to a file and ran `strings` on it.
 The command gave us some interesting results like `ws2_32` which is a Windows networking library, `KXOR` and `killervulture123` that look like some keys.